One of the most commonly used features in Excel are its functions.

 Point #2: Suggestions To Determine Where To Store Excel VBA Function Procedures

-In Excel 2013 VBA and Macros, Mr. Excel and Tracy Syrstad provide the following useful guidelines for determining where to store VBA Function procedures:
+Consider the following guidelines to decide where to store VBA Function procedures:

 - If the particular VBA function is only for your use, and won't be used in another computer, store it in your personal macro workbook: Personal.xlsb.